luckiday/F20-Assignment3/README.md

 If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
 To call it on a shape with class name N, wherever N appears simply replace it with the code `( N.prototype.make_flat_shaded_version() )`, including the outer parenthesis.

 >  **Materials:**  Recall that all Material objects really come from calling class `Material(shader, options)` .
-For this project we'll use the provided `Phong_Shader` for everything, besides extra credit part 2.
+For this project we'll use the provided `Phong_Shader`and create two new shaders `Gouraud_Shader` and `Ring_Shader`.
 What are materials, besides objects that hold a color?
 Well, they also store more settings for Phong shading, including numbers found in the Phong Reflection Model like the ambient coefficient, diffuse coefficient, specular coefficient, and shininess exponent.
 You can pass all of these values in inside a JavaScript object placed after the `Color` parameter when you construct a `Material`, mimicking how our example `Material` instances do it.
 You can assign values to ambient, diffuse, and specular (leave shininess as the default).
 These coefficients range from zero to a maximum of one.

 Draw the following scene in the `display()` function of `Assignment3`.